-Last Week in Security is a summary of the interesting cybersecurity news, techniques, tools and exploits from the previous week.
-This post covers 2022-01-03 to 2022-01-10.
+Last Week in Security is a summary of the interesting cybersecurity news, techniques, tools and exploits from the past week.
+This post covers 2022-07-18 to 2022-07-25.

 Tools and Exploits

-This section is for news, techniques, and tools that weren't released last week but are new to me.
+This section is for news, techniques, write-ups, tools, and off-topic items that weren't released last week but are new to me.
 Perhaps you missed them too!